-Our attorneys counsel a variety of market participants on issues such as loan originator compensation and steering restrictions, loan originator overtime requirements, risk retention, repayment ability requirements, lending standards and restrictions, and disclosure requirements.
+Our attorneys counsel a variety of market participants on issues such as fair lending, loan-originator compensation and steering restrictions, loan originator overtime requirements, repayment ability requirements, lending standards and restrictions, and TRID rule and other disclosure requirements.

 We have experience assisting clients with the ever-expanding range of federal laws, including the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), the Equal Credit Opportunity Act (ECOA), the Fair Debt Collection Practices Act (FDCPA), the Fair Housing Act (FairHA), the Home Mortgage Disclosure Act (HMDA), and the Gramm-Leach-Bliley Act (GLBA).

 In addition, our team regularly advises clients on applicable state laws and requirements, including those involving licensing, permissible fees, unfair practices, disclosures, advertising, and telemarketing.

 State and Federal Licensing

 We assist clients in acquiring and maintaining the state licenses necessary to finance, broker, and service mortgages or engage in consumer credit finance activities.
 We also advise clients on SAFE Act requirements; help them meet branch, loan officer, trade name, and renewal or recertification requirements; and identify and obtain licenses and approvals related to stock and asset acquisitions.
 In addition, we work with clients to secure approvals from federal agencies, including Ginnie Mae, FHA, and VA, and the GSEs.